Stephen L. Adler

 Stephen Louis Adler (born November 30, 1939) is an American physicist specializing in elementary particles and field theory.
-He is currently Professor Emeritus in the School of Natural Sciences at the Institute for Advanced Study in Princeton, New Jersey.
+He is currently professor emeritus in the school of natural sciences at the Institute for Advanced Study in Princeton, New Jersey.

 Biography

 Adler was born in New York City.
 He received an A.B. degree at Harvard University in 1961, where he was a Putnam Fellow in 1959, and a Ph.D. from Princeton University in 1964.
-Adler completed his doctoral dissertation, titled "High energy neutrino reactions and conservations hypotheses", under the supervision of Sam Treiman.
-He is the son of Irving Adler, an American author, teacher, mathematician, scientist and political activist, and Ruth Adler and older brother of Peggy Adler.
+Adler completed his doctoral dissertation, titled High energy neutrino reactions and conservations hypotheses, under the supervision of Sam Treiman.
+He is the son of Ruth and Irving Adler, and older brother of Peggy Adler.

-Adler became a member of the Institute for Advanced Study in 1966, becoming a full Professor of Theoretical Physics in 1969, and was named "New Jersey Albert Einstein Professor" at the Institute in 1979.
+Adler became a member of the Institute for Advanced Study in 1966, becoming a full professor of theoretical physics in 1969, and was named "New Jersey Albert Einstein Professor" at the institute in 1979.
 He was elected a member of the American Academy of Arts and Sciences in 1974, and a member of the National Academy of Sciences in 1975.

 He has won the J. J. Sakurai Prize from the American Physical Society in 1988, and the Dirac Medal of the International Centre for Theoretical Physics in 1998, among other awards.